 His hips crashed harder into hers, no longer rhythmic, but wild and desperate.
 He started to come, pistoning his hips faster, growling out her name.
 Cordelia wrapped her arms and legs around him and held on tight as he gave her everything he had.
 Collapsing forward, Angelus rubbed his forehead against the pillow of her breasts, his body still gasping for unneeded air and basking in the haze of their passion.

-Still joined together they lay the Corvette, his weight bearing down on her.
+Still joined together they lay back against the Corvette, his weight bearing down on her.
 Cordelia traced a fingers across his face as he nuzzled her breasts.
 Palming his cheek, she nudged him to raise his eyes to hers.
 “You’re heavy.”

 Angelus chuckled and lifted himself off her, sliding out from within as he backed away.
 They both gasped at the sensation.
 Cordelia brought her legs together and noticed that her hips ached along with a number of other sore spots where he’d bitten or bruised her skin.
 A deep ache centered inside her.
 She was tender, yet feeling too good to care.

 “I’m tempted to take you again,” he said as she slid down a slick spot to land on her feet.
 Scrambling to tug her clothes back into place, Cordelia glanced back at the dented hood and frowned at him.
 He tucked himself back in his pants and closed the zipper before telling her, “Unfortunately, I’ve got a few scores to settle.”

 Seeing that he was about to turn away and leave her there without another word, Cordelia felt a burst of anger.
 “So that’s it?”

 He paused, contemplating his answer, giving her time to recognize the building sensation in her gut as panic.
 She didn’t want him to go.
 “No way are you running off to settle any scores with Buffy if that’s your game.
 You’re mine now.”